The Minnesota Twins need to make this happen NOW.

 The Minnesota Twins announced their new play-by-play guy will be Cory Provus.
 Actual game calling sample can be found here.
 How does everyone feel about this move?
 I think he’ll make it sound interesting when Trevor Plouffe boots a ball and then airmails it over the first basemen next spring.

-Posted in Crime and Other News, Minnesota, Sports
+Posted in Minnesota, Random Stuff, Sports

 Tagged Brewers, Broadcaster, Cory Provus, game calling sample, Minnesota Twins, MLB audio, PBP, play by play, Radio voice, Twins

 (AP Photo/Tony Gutierrez) (Tony Gutierrez)